 Madness is a natural adaptive response to the context and circumstances where people find themselves: what gets called “psychosis” is not a disease or problem within the individual, but a mysterious break in social relations and a desperate search for a way forward.
-Even when holistic health can offer support, the inner meaning of suffering remains.
+Even when holistic health can offer support and healing physical wellness plays a role in recovery, the inner meaning of suffering remains.
 Psychosis usually reflects conflict that needs to be addressed: conflict within families, in society, and inside each of us.
 This breakdown, if responded to with optimism and support, can lead to new life options and become a positive and restorative breakthrough.
 While I am not against medical treatment or medications, and I support the usefulness of prescription drugs to suppress difficult experiences, medications, diagnostic labels, and hospitalization also carry a great risk of making things worse.
 My work for alternative approaches to psychosis has been widely recognized in the US and internationally, including Newsweek magazine and the New York Times, and I have spoken and taught on mental health system reform internationally.

 Social Oppression, Rank, and Abuse